sade-spread-ops/Readr/README.md

       we are using [ReactReader powerd by ePub.js](https://github.com/gerhardsletten/react-reader)
     - If not avaliable, they will be directed to an outside link to a public domain copy of the book.
     - If in app, the user should be able to exit the ebook and be back on the suggestion page.
+* #### If the user clicks "Search Books":
+    - The user will be taken to search page where the user can search books based on the title.
+    - The search functionality only renders top 10 book results.
+    - The user can also add a book from the search to their reading lists.

 #### Reading List